Discover evidence of our history in action.

 Explore evidence of our changing society and changing policing.
 See first hand how New Zealand Police are working to build safer communities.

-The New Zealand Police Museum is open 10am to 5pm Wednesday to Saturday and general admission is free.
+The New Zealand Police Museum is open daily from 10am to 5pm and general admission is free.

 A changing programme of activities for children of all ages includes families dressing up in police uniform and following a trail of evidence, identifying a series of mysterious fingerprints or unravelling our latest Junior Detective Mystery!